Mike Sopp advises on the key issues for employers when managing workplace first-aid provision in the current crisis.

 Health and Safety Executive (HSE) guidance states that when reviewing risk assessments, consideration should be given to refreshing first aid at work needs assessments.

 The HSE further states that employers should discuss the risk assessment with first aiders so they are confident about providing the right assistance.
 This includes knowing what equipment they can use to minimise risk of infection transmission (see below).
+You should also identify if any of your first-aiders would be classified as vulnerable employees.

 It is therefore recommended that those responsible for first-aid provision review their arrangements in accordance with current best practice issued by the Health and Safety Executive.